Vulcalien/gba-game-template/README.md

 ### Scenes
-A scene is an object composed of a 'tick', 'draw' and (optionally) 'init' function.
+A scene is an object composed of a 'tick', 'draw' and (optionally) 'init' functions.
 The various parts of the game (menus, transitions, cutscenes, the level screen...) can be split into different scenes.

 Include `scene.h` to use the scene system.
 The `scene_set` function sets